 When it comes to your fire apparatus, you may think that all surface painting processes are created equal.
-You may be surprised to learn, however, that how the paint is mixed, and the steps used to apply fire truck paint can make a difference in the surface quality, paint longevity, and overall appearance of your fire apparatus.
+You may be surprised to learn how the paint is mixed and the steps used to apply the paint can make a difference in the surface quality, paint longevity and overall appearance of your fire apparatus.

-By using a precision-based seven-step fire truck painting process, Pierce Manufacturing is able to deliver a superior quality product with superior accuracy and less environmental waste.
+By using a precision-based seven-step fire truck painting process, Pierce Manufacturing is able to deliver a superior quality product with precise accuracy and reduced environmental waste.

-As you consider your next investment in fire apparatus, you may want to scratch beyond the surface paint to understand why the painting process really matters to your apparatus and department.
+As you consider your next investment in fire apparatus, you may want to look beyond the surface paint to understand why the painting process really matters to your apparatus and department.

 What Makes the Pierce Fire Truck Painting Process So Unique?